Mathématique: Chapter 36

 “Have you even met Carter?”
 Young asked.

-“I’ve seen her code,” Rush said, his expression pained, “and already I like her better than Jackson.”
+“I’ve seen her code,” Rush replied, his expression pained.
+“Already, I like her better than Jackson.”

-“She’s working on this thing too,” Young said.
+“She’s working this thing too,” Young said.
 “You’re at the top of everyone’s priority list today.”

-“No,” Young said, tightening his fingers around Rush’s wrist.
+“Nope.”
+Young tightened his fingers around Rush’s wrist.
 “Don’t do that.
-Stay with it, hotshot.”
+Stay with us, hotshot.”

 “You’re a lot of work, it turns out,” Young said.
 “Anyone ever tell you that?”

-“Only those uncomplicated optimists who feel compelled by societal expectations to torque an insult into an approximation of constructive criticism,” Rush murmured, giving Young a half-smile.
+“Only uncomplicated optimists who feel compelled by societal expectations to torque an insult into an approximation of constructive criticism,” Rush muttered.

-“There you go,” Young said, smiling back at him.
+“There ya go, champ.”
+Young grinned at him.
 “That’s more like it.”

-“We’re going to try an anti-epileptic medication,” Lam said, and see if that reduces either your symptoms or tamps down on the activity we’re currently seeing on the EEG.
-It’s probably going to make you feel tired.”
+“We’re going to try an anti-epileptic medication,” Lam said.
+“I’m hoping it’ll reduce your symptoms and tamp down on the activity we’re seeing on the EEG.
+It’ll make you feel tired.”

-Young watched TJ’s hands, her nails with the pale pink polish, as she fitted the needle to the appropriate port on the IV and began to slowly slide the plunger of the syringe home.
+Young watched TJ’s hands, her nails with the pale pink polish, as she fitted the needle to the IV port and began to slide the plunger of the syringe home.

 “Dr. Rush?”
-Lam asked, her eyes flicking between Rush and the EEG monitor.
+Lam’s eyes flicked between the mathematician and the EEG readout.

-Rush didn’t respond, but the tension seemed to be leaving his hands.
+Rush didn’t respond, but the tension seemed to be leaving his shoulders, his neck.
 His eyes were closed.

 “Stop the push,” Lam said to TJ.
 “I want him to talk to us, if he can.”